CapgeminiDataScience/Resources/README.md

 A collection of royalty free images taken from websites, including [Pexels](https://www.pexels.com/royalty-free-images/) and [Unsplash](unsplash.com).
 All images are free for personal and commercial use without the need for creditation.
 They can therefore be used in internal and external presentations.

+### Presentations

+A collection of presentation templates for internal and external use.

 ### Smart Analytics Robot

 A collection of images of the Smart Analytics (SA) Robot in a variety of positions.
 Can be used in internal and external Capgemini presentations with SA branding.